 Implications for doctors

-There remains significant concern among GPs that the model is often dominated by NHS trusts.
+There also remains significant concern among GPs that the ICS model will be dominated by NHS trusts.
 This concern has been heightened by the decision to have CCGs (clinical commissioning groups) absorbed into ICBs.
 ICSs must, therefore, make sure there is a strong GP voice within their structures and allow for proper local challenge of their plans from all organisations.

-Many trusts may struggle to adhere to their own individual control totals, placing enormous pressure on ICSs to meet a system-wide total may be an ongoing risk.
+However, as many trusts already struggle to adhere to their own control totals, placing pressure on ICSs to meet a system-wide total may be an ongoing risk.

 The co-ordination of care across wider areas is expected to increasingly involve doctors working across multiple sites and as part of MDTs.